cpjk/canary/docs/getting-started.md

 > #### LiveView Hook handlers
 >
-> LiveView error handler shoud return `{:halt, socket}`.
-For the `handle_params` it also should do the redirect.
+> In LiveView, the error handler should return `{:halt, socket}`.
+> For `handle_params`, it should also perform a redirect.

-### Handling resource not found
+### Handling Resource Not Found

-By default, when a resource is not found, Canary simply sets the resource in `assigns` to `nil`.
-Like unauthorized action handling , you can configure a function to which Canary will pass the `conn` or `socket` when a resource is not found:
+By default, when a resource is not found, Canary sets the resource in `assigns` to `nil`.
+Similar to unauthorized action handling, you can configure a function that Canary will call when a resource is missing.
+This function will receive the `conn` (for Plugs) or `socket` (for LiveView).

 ```elixir
 config :canary, error_handler: ErrorHandler
 ```

-You can also specify handlers on an individual basis (which will override the corresponding configured handler, if any) by specifying the corresponding `opt` in the plug / mount_canary call:
+### Overriding Handlers Per Action

+You can specify custom handlers per action using `opts` in the `plug` or `mount_canary` call.
+These handlers will override any globally configured error handlers.

 <!-- tabs-open -->

 ### Conn Plugs

 ```elixir
 plug :load_and_authorize_resource Post,
   unauthorized_handler: {Helpers, :handle_unauthorized},
   not_found_handler: {Helpers, :handle_not_found}
 ```

-> Tip: If you would like the request handling to stop after the handler function exits, e.g. when redirecting, be sure to call `Plug.Conn.halt/1` within your handler like so:
+> **Tip:** If you want to stop request handling after the handler function executes (e.g., for a redirect),
+> be sure to call `Plug.Conn.halt/1` within your handler:

 ```elixir
 def handle_unauthorized(conn) do